MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineOption.md

 ### -ShowToolTips

 When displaying possible completions, tooltips are shown in the list of completions.

+This option is enabled by default.
+This option wasn't enabled by default in prior versions of **PSReadLine**.
+To disable, set this option to `$False`.

 ```yaml
 Type: SwitchParameter